ming053l/ming053l.github.io/_pages/about.md

 **CSAKD: Knowledge Distillation with Cross Self-Attention for Hyperspectral and Multispectral Image Fusion**

-Submitted to IEEE Transactions on Geoscience and Remote Sensing
+Submitted to IEEE Transactions on Geoscience and Remote Sensing (TGRS)

 Chih-Chung Hsu, Chih-Chien Ni, **Chia-Ming Lee**, Li-Wei Kang